masuidrive/ti-websocket-client/README.md

 };
 ```

-## Working
+## Progress

-* Working for Socket.IO.
-I'll make for Socket.IO soon.
+* Working good with node and ruby's websocket servers
-* Supported iOS only, I'm waiting a patch from you.
+* You can run on Android and iPhone.

 ## License